AlikhanNasa7/Telegram-Mini-App/README.md

 ## Author ##
 Backend Developed by Bekzhan Kimadiyev and Dinmukhamed Albek.

-Fronted Developeb by Dastan Tynyshtyq and Alikhan Nashtay.
+Fronted Developed by Dastan Tynyshtyq and Alikhan Nashtay.